nomemory/andreinc-site/_posts/2025-03-17-the-trickonometry-of-math-olympiad-inequalities.md

     </div>
 </p>

-With this in mind, let's try to solve the following two problems:
+With this in mind, let's try to solve the following problems:

 <p>
     <div class="mp">